-Hospice General Inpatient Care.
-The OIG said it would review the use of hospice general inpatient care, assessing the appropriateness of hospices' general inpatient care claims and the content of election statements for hospice beneficiaries who receive general inpatient care.
-It would also review hospice medical records to address concerns that this level of hospice care is being misused.
-168
+Medicare Payments for Hospice General Inpatient Care.
+In its 2016 Work Plan, the OIG revised what it had previously said about hospice general inpatient care in its 2015 Work Plan.
+The OIG said it would review the use of general inpatient care and assess the appropriateness of inpatient care claims and the content of election statements of hospice patients who receive inpatient care.
+It also said it would review medical records to ensure that the services billed to Medicare are medically necessary.
+Lastly, the OIG said it would review beneficiaries' plans of care to determine if they are meeting key requirements for hospice patients.
+188